 Managers face a sticky problem when confronted with two adults in the same office who won't get along.
 The tension between the two employees affects their work as well as the work of others in close proximity to their conflict.
 Employees become stressed because just coming into the office feels uncomfortable.

 For managers, it is important to intervene early.
 In extreme examples, the conflict might be due to one employee who is creating a problem, but most often it is a matter of having two personalities that don't mesh well together.
 The sooner a solution is reached, the sooner both employees will be happy to be able to move on—and the sooner their coworkers will be relieved to feel the easing of tensions in the office.

 As a manager, do not let the conflict fester.
 It will get worse and the impact of the conflict will become more widespread and hurtful to the participants and all of their coworkers and customers.
 And, the longer a disagreement or conflict continues, the harder it becomes to solve.

-What Can a Manager Do When Employees Won't Get Along?
+What Can Managers Do to Deal With Employees Who Don't Get Along?

-- One employee is gossiping about the other who found out
+- An employee is gossiping about another employee

-- Unfair pay structures that the employees know about
+- Unfair pay structures that employees know about

 - Clashing personalities